| |

 extensive entourage.
 She found the voyage uncomfortable and on arrival at Leith had to rest

-for two days before proceeding to Holyrood Palace in Edinburgh, where she
+for two days before proceeding to Holyrood Palace in Edinburgh, where she remained

 until her death seven weeks later.